i-namekawa/Pymagor/README.md

   * tifffile
 3. Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git) and you are ready to go.

-Note: **Don't** attempt to `python setup.py install`.
+Note: Please **don't** attempt to `python setup.py install`. `setup.py` is for py2exe packaging only.
 Pymagor is a stand-alone program not a module.
-Just run Pymagor2.py. `setup.py` is for py2exe packaging only.
+Just run Pymagor2.py.
 To build an executable using py2exe, you will need git.exe in the system path.

 License
 -------

 Pymagor is licensed under a 3-clause BSD style license - see the LICENSE.txt file.

 Screenshots
 ------